Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

 • "include": Indicates whether external clusters are included in the returned list.
-Use 'all' to return connected clusters, or blank to return only Amazon EKS clusters. 'all' must be in lowercase otherwise an error occurs.
+Use 'all' to return https://docs.aws.amazon.com/eks/latest/userguide/eks-connector.htmlconnected clusters, or blank to return only Amazon EKS clusters. 'all' must be in lowercase otherwise an error occurs.

-• "maxResults": The maximum number of cluster results returned by ListClusters in paginated output.
-When you use this parameter, ListClusters returns only maxResults results in a single page along with a nextToken response element.
-You can see the remaining results of the initial request by sending another ListClusters request with the returned nextToken value.
+• "maxResults": The maximum number of results, returned in paginated output.
+You receive maxResults in a single page, along with a nextToken response element.
+You can see the remaining results of the initial request by sending another request with the returned nextToken value.
 This value can be between 1 and 100.
-If you don't use this parameter, ListClusters returns up to 100 results and a nextToken value if applicable.
+If you don't use this parameter, 100 results and a nextToken value, if applicable, are returned.

-• "nextToken": The nextToken value returned from a previous paginated ListClusters request where maxResults was used and the results exceeded the value of that parameter.
+• "nextToken": The nextToken value returned from a previous paginated request, where maxResults was used and the results exceeded the value of that parameter.
 Pagination continues from the end of the previous results that returned the nextToken value.
+This value is null when there are no more results to return.
 This token should be treated as an opaque identifier that is used only to retrieve the next items in a list and not for other programmatic purposes.

 source